 However, here is some prescience I can claim.
 I know what isn't going to happen.
 I know the path that you will never walk.
 You will never simply sequester yourself away in your writing space, hand your finished manuscripts to an agent, and let your paychecks roll in.
 That's not gonna happen.

 Not.
 Gonna.
 Happen.

-I know bourgeois concepts of "high art" (as done by the idle rich) promotes a sense that art shouldn't be sullied by money, and that any artist who doesn't want to starve to death in a freezing apartment with a mouth of missing and rotted teeth obviously didn't really love the art for its own sake.
+I know the bourgeois concept of "high art" (as done by the idle rich) promotes a sense that art shouldn't be sullied by money, and that any artist who doesn't want to starve to death in a freezing apartment with a mouth of missing and rotted teeth obviously didn't really love the art for its own sake.
 And that is just ten kinds of classist bullshit.
 Artists need to eat.
 We need to pay rent.
 We need insurance.

 At some point, if you want to make money writing, you're going to have to give up the idea that your work will be so spectacular that it will just speak for itself and people will just throw money at you.
-At some point, you will have to hold your head high and walk all the people superciliously sneering at you for "making it all about money."
-At some point, you will have promote yourself.
+At some point, you will have to hold your head high and walk past all the people superciliously sneering at you for "making it all about money."
+At some point, you will have to promote yourself.

 |Image description: snowflake (surely a special one)|

 You're going to have to read constantly if you want to be a writer.
 "Not me.
-I watch a lot of quality HBO shows and film.
+I watch a lot of quality HBO shows and films.
 I have a good sense of pacing.
 I don't really like reading that much."